yuchdev/mhddos_proxy/README.md

       targets                List of targets, separated by space

     optional arguments:
-      -h, --help             show this help message and exit -c, --config URL|path  URL or local path to file with attack targets -t, --threads 2000     Total number of threads to run (default is CPU * 1000) --table                Print log as table
+      -h, --help            show this help message and exit -c, --config URL|path URL or local path to file with attack targets -t, --threads 2000    Total number of threads to run (default is CPU * 1000) --copies 1            Number of copies to run (default is 1) --rpc RPC             How many requests to send on a single proxy connection (default is 2000) --table               Print log as table
       --debug               Print log as text
-      --vpn                  Use both my IP and proxies for the attack.
+      --vpn [USE_MY_IP]     Use both my IP and proxies for the attack.
 Optionally, specify a percent of using my IP (default is 10%)
+      --http-methods        {DYN,PPS,BYPASS,OVH,TREX,NULL,GET,DOWNLOADER,CFB,RHEAD,AVB,EVEN,SLOW,STRESS,XMLRPC,RGET,HEAD,APACHE,COOKIE,STOMP,RHEX,POST} [{DYN,PPS,BYPASS,OVH,TREX,NULL,GET,DOWNLOADER,CFB,RHEAD,AVB,EVEN,SLOW,STRESS,XMLRPC,RGET,HEAD,APACHE,COOKIE,STOMP,RHEX,POST} ...]
-      --rpc 2000             How many requests to send on a single proxy connection (default is 2000) --proxies URL|path     URL or local path(ex. proxies.txt) to file with proxies to use --http-methods GET     List of HTTP(s) attack methods to use (default is GET + POST|STRESS).
-      --itarmy               Attack targets from https://t.me/itarmyofukraine2022
+                            List of HTTP(s) attack methods to use.
+Default is GET + POST|STRESS --proxies URL|path    URL or local path(ex. proxies.txt) to file with proxies to use --itarmy              Attack targets from https://t.me/itarmyofukraine2022
-      --copies 1             Number of copies to run (default is 1)
+      --scheduler-initial-capacity SCHEDULER_INITIAL_CAPACITY
+                            How many tasks per target to initialize on launch --scheduler-fork-scale SCHEDULER_FORK_SCALE
+                            How many tasks to fork on successful connect to the target --scheduler-failure-delay SCHEDULER_FAILURE_DELAY
+                            Time delay before re-launching failed tasks (seconds) --lang {EN,UA}        Interface and report language

 ### Власні проксі